paulremo/NRPMHandbook/02_NRPMHandbook/mechanical/handbook/reliability_prediction/structural_models_equations.md

 * - <iframe class="ext_content" src="../../../_static/interactivity/html/meca_table4_10.html" frameborder="0" onload="resize_iframe(this)"></iframe>
 ```

-{term}`FAILURE MECHANISM`s that are not listed in Table   4 -10 need to be modelled by the handbook user, possibly making use of published information, e.g. in RiAC’s WARP Error: Reference source not foundor Kowal .
-The “full” {term}`STRUCTURAL RELIABILITY METHOD` may be applied with any limit state function or {term}`FAILURE MECHANISM` model, see Section 4.6.1 for details.
+{term}`Failure mechanisms <Failure mechanism>` that are not listed in Table   4 -10 need to be modelled by the handbook user, possibly making use of published information, e.g. in RiAC’s WARP Error: Reference source not foundor Kowal .
+The “full” {term}`structural reliability method <Structural reliability method>` may be applied with any limit state function or {term}`failure mechanism <Failure mechanism>` model, see Section 4.6.1 for details.
-The following subsections dedicated to each {term}`FAILURE MECHANISM` model always follow the same logic: First the {term}`FAILURE MECHANISM` is introduced and a generic limit state function is derived that can be used with general {term}`STRUCTURAL RELIABILITY METHOD`s, possibly requiring numerical methods to derive the probability of failure.
-Closed form solutions (if available) are then discussed separately under the heading “Simplified {term}`FAILURE MECHANISM` model”.
+The following subsections dedicated to each {term}`failure mechanism <Failure mechanism>` model always follow the same logic: First the {term}`failure mechanism <Failure mechanism>` is introduced and a generic limit state function is derived that can be used with general {term}`structural reliability methods <Structural reliability method>`, possibly requiring numerical methods to derive the probability of failure.
+Closed form solutions (if available) are then discussed separately under the heading “Simplified {term}`failure mechanism <Failure mechanism>` model”.

 The derivation of these closed-form solutions is based on several assumptions related to the limit state function and the basic variable modelling, see Section 4.6.3 for a general introduction.
-The detailed assumptions are specific to the considered {term}`FAILURE MECHANISM`s; a short summary is provided together with each simplified model.
+The detailed assumptions are specific to the considered {term}`failure mechanisms <Failure mechanism>`; a short summary is provided together with each simplified model.
 Note that it is not possible to make a general statement how “exact” the analytic solutions are, e.g. when compared to a “full” structural reliability assessment.
-However, the assumptions listed can and should be checked to decide whether the simplified model can be used for a given application or whether the “full” {term}`STRUCTURAL RELIABILITY METHOD` is more appropriate.
+However, the assumptions listed can and should be checked to decide whether the simplified model can be used for a given application or whether the “full” {term}`structural reliability method <Structural reliability method>` is more appropriate.

 ## Modelling of failures due to mechanical wear